Boating and Marina Services:

 Pine Flat Lake offers two campgrounds: Island Park Campground with 97 campsites and Trimmer Campground with 10 campsites.
 Electricity is available at 25 campsites in Island Park Campground.

 Each campsite is provided with a fire pit/grill and table.
 Hot showers and flush toilets are available at both campgrounds.

 Island Park Campground has a fish cleaning station and a RV dump station.

 There are two large group sites (Blue Oak and Buckeye) available at Deer Creek Point Group Campground, which are accessed from within the Island Park Recreation Area.
 Each site can accommodate multiple RVs and/or tents, and the sites are suitable for up to 80 people.
 A shade shelter, BBQ pit, fire ring, restroom and water are available at each group site to accommodate most camping needs.
 There is also a sand volleyball court, four permanent bag-toss boards, and two horseshoe pits available for use exclusively by campers in the group sites.
 Volleyball and beanbags not provided.

 Camping Reservation Links:

-Reservations can be made by visiting the Recreation Reservation site at WWW.RECREATION.GOV or by calling 1-877-444-6777.
+Reservations can be made by visiting Recreation.gov or by calling 1-877-444-6777.
 Direct links to Island Park and Trimmer Campground reservations are provided here:

 Island Park Campground Map

 The lake offers a variety of gamefish, including large and smallmouth bass, spotted bass, rainbow trout, king (chinook) and kokanee salmon, catfish, crappie and bluegill.
 Anglers can fish for native rainbow trout in the upper Kings River, which is a special management area that encourages natural reproduction of wild trout without the planting of domestic stock.
 Anglers must have a valid state fishing license and comply with all California Department of Fish and Wildlife rules & regulations.